-Dr. Ed Trevathan, Centers for Disease Control: “New discoveries in neuroscience, genetics, and epigenetics offer hope for improving the lives of people with autism.
+Dr. Ed Trevathan, Formerly of the Centers for Disease Control and Prevention: “New discoveries in neuroscience, genetics, and epigenetics offer hope for improving the lives of people with autism.
 The Autism Science Foundation has emerged as a leading voice as we all strive to follow where the science leads.”

 Lauren Rimland (Mother of 17-year-old Jake): “Autism Science Foundation is funding the science that leads to real answers.
 There are many autism groups asking for support, but I want to know for sure that my donation will fund the best research possible.
 My son deserves nothing less.”

-Dr. Paul Offit, Author of “Autism’s False Prophets”, Chief of Infectious Diseases at Children’s Hospital of Philadelphia: “The launch of the Autism Science Foundation marks the beginning of a new chapter in autism research; one with a deep and unwavering commitment to an evidence-based agenda.
+Dr. Paul Offit, Author of “Autism’s False Prophets”, Director of the Vaccine Education Center at Children’s Hospital of Philadelphia: “The launch of the Autism Science Foundation marks the beginning of a new chapter in autism research; one with a deep and unwavering commitment to an evidence-based agenda.
 ASF is the best of all worlds: parents and scientists coming together to support research that stands the best chance of making a difference.”

 “I love ASF because I love science and autism!” — Mary McDonald

 “Thank you for facilitating family involvement in research.” — Gail Henderson Rogo